100 Years of School Nursing

 In Spotsylvania County the first school nurse, Mary Ellen Swisher, was hired in 1967 by a federally funded program and worked until 1969.
 Margaret Dix, RN was then hired and served all seven schools in Spotsylvania County.
 She retired in 1989.
 She continued to work as a substitute school nurse giving her 34 years of experience.

-We encourage you to recognize your school nurse in May, on National School Nurse's Day.
-Take this opportunity to express your appreciation for the expertise and dedication they offer to the students of Spotsylvania County.
+National School Nurse's Day is recognized in May, we encourage you to take this opportunity to express your appreciation for the expertise and dedication they offer to the students of Spotsylvania County.